The mother of all recovery plans to get you back to regular programming after an Ironman 70.3

 Eat: High-glycemic whole foods or carbohydrates such as rice, bread or even a candy bar.
 These will top off your glycogen stores after the hard effort your body endured.

-Drink: A 16 to 24 oz carbohydrate-intensified liquid with sugar and sodium to replenish the lost nutrients, immediately after the race.
+Drink: A 16 to 24 oz carbohydrate-intensified liquid with sugar and sodium to replenish lost nutrients, immediately after the race.
 Luckily, one of the best options is native to Cebu—coconut water.
 Coconut water is high on electrolytes and has as much potassium as a banana.
 Another great option that is easy on the taste buds?
 Chocolate milk.

 Graduated compression garments aid in minimizing inflammation.
 Use compression tights that begin at the ankle and come up to the waist.
 You can begin wearing the gear right after the triathlon while resuming normal activity.
 Leave the tights off at night though, too much pressure during sleep may lead to circulatory issues.
 Resume wearing them the next morning and over the course of two days.